tonybweb/ahk-dumper/README.md

 ### I don't have the Fira Code font, where do I get it?
 It's in the Resources\FiraCode font folder.
 Install it and you should be all set.
 ### I don't like the Fira Code font, I want to use another font.
 That's fine, use whatever font you want but you'll have to adjust the constants at the top of the `RichDumper.ahk` file.
-If you don't adjust the constants the auto sizing of the GUI and the scrollbar visilility won't work correctly.
+If you don't adjust the constants the show/hide scrollbar functionality won't work correctly.
 Specifically these:
 ```
   FONT := "Fira Code"
   FONT_SIZE := 14
   CHAR_WIDTH := 11
   LINE_HEIGHT := 31
 ```
-### I don't like that the GUI always opens on the right side of my screen.
-Fair enough, this can be adjusted by editing the `SetGuiSize()` function inside of `RichDumper.ahk`.
-If there is interest for different behavior I'll explore adding it.
-Otherwise this current behavior suits my needs.